LaochMumhain/learn-sdn-with-ryu/ryu_part2.md

 super(SimpleSwitch13, self).__init__(*args, **kwargs)
 ```

-## step3:  Handle the relavent Openflow events (when the openflow feature request message received, When the openflow packet in message received):
+## step3:  Handle the relevant Openflow events (when the openflow feature request message received, When the openflow packet in message received):

 In the Event handler, write your application logic.